Liftsplus.com

 Frequently Asked Questions

-Q: What electric lift truck brands and models use the CL 994395 load wheel?
+Q: What electric lift truck brands use the 0000-72008 load wheel?

 Q: How long does a Durarun 95A polyurethane load wheel typically last in service?